BrandonAustin01/Caine/SUPPORT.md

 ---

-> Cain is built by the community, for the community.
+> Caine is built by the community, for the community.
 Your support keeps it sharp.